Matt Holliday: 2009–10: Second playoff push and new contract

-On July 24, 2009, the A's traded Holliday to the St. Louis Cardinals for prospects Brett Wallace, Clayton Mortensen, Shane Peterson and $1.5 million.
-He represented an instant offensive upgrade for Cardinals left fielders, who had batted .212 with a .294 on-base percentage and a .342 slugging percentage in 2009, and for cleanup hitters, who had batted .250 with .325 on-base percentage and .443 slugging percentage.
+On July 24, 2009, the A's traded Holliday to the St. Louis Cardinals for prospects Brett Wallace, Clayton Mortensen and Shane Peterson and $1.5 million.
+He represented an instant offensive upgrade for the Cardinals in left field, where players had batted .212 with a .294 on-base percentage and a .342 slugging percentage in 2009.
 He hit in the fourth slot in the lineup behind All-Star first baseman Albert Pujols.
-Because Pujols already wore jersey number 5, the number Holliday previously wore with Colorado and Oakland, St. Louis issued him the number 15.
+Because Pujols already wore jersey number 5, the number Holliday wore with Colorado and Oakland, St. Louis issued Holliday the number 15.

-In his Cardinals debut, Holliday augmented four hits with an RBI and a stolen base in an 8–1 win, for his 15th career four-hit game.
-He reprised his debut with 20 hits in 33 at bats in his next nine games for a .606 batting average, a .659 on-base percentage, a 1.061 slugging percentage, six doubles, three homers and 10 RBI.
-Each of those nine games featured Holliday with at least one hit and twice reaching base.
-His combined totals in July 26 games with Oakland and St. Louis included 40 hits, 20 runs scored, a .412 batting average, a .487 on-base percentage, a .612 slugging percentage, 13 doubles, four home runs, 22 RBI, 16 walks and four stolen bases.
-The Cardinals segued into improved play with a 20–6 record in August to stretch a National League Central division lead from one-half game on August 1 to ten on September 1 In the third inning against the Milwaukee Brewers on September 3, he collected his 1,000th MLB hit.
+In his Cardinals debut, Holliday had four hits, an RBI and a stolen base in an 8–1 win, for his 15th career four-hit game.
+He had 20 hits in 33 at bats in his next nine games for a .606 batting average, .659 on-base percentage and 1.061 slugging percentage, with six doubles, three homers and 10 RBI.
+His combined totals in 26 games with Oakland and St. Louis in July included 40 hits, 20 runs scored, a .412 batting average, a .487 on-base percentage, a .612 slugging percentage, 13 doubles, four home runs, 22 RBI, 16 walks and four stolen bases.
+The Cardinals had a 20–6 record in August to stretch a National League Central division lead from a half-game on August 1 to ten on September 1.
+In the third inning against the Milwaukee Brewers on September 3, Holliday collected his 1,000th MLB hit.

 The Cardinals won the National League Central division crown to claim a playoff berth for the first time in three years.
-During the 65 games with Holliday on the roster, they dispatched an NL-best .600 winning percentage; he batted .353 with 13 home runs and 55 RBI; twelve were game-winning RBI.
+During the 65 games with Holliday on the roster, they had an NL-best .600 winning percentage; he batted .353 with 13 home runs and 55 RBI; twelve were game-winning RBI.
 After the All-Star break, he ranked in the top ten in MLB in batting average (.357), home runs (16), and RBI (66).
 His aggregate totals with the A's and Cardinals included a .313 batting average, 24 home runs and 109 RBI.